Ratstail91/refstring/README.md

 # refstring
-A c-string wrapper library designed or efficient memory management
+A c-string wrapper library designed for efficient memory management